pau87x/Pines/README.md

 #  Pines

-Es un clon de pinterest
+## Description
+Is a clone of pinterest

-Rails 4.1.1
+This gem requires Rails 4.1.1

-Dependencias:
+Dependencies:

 * carrierwave
 * bootstrap-sass 3.1.1.1
 * devise 3.2.4

-Base de datos : sqlite3
+Database : sqlite3

+##Run your own

+Run the following commands:<br>
+`bundle install`<br>
+`rake db:migrate`<br>
+`rails s`

+If you have trouble with the rake db:migrate just remove the file Gemfile.lock and run bundle install again then run the rake command

 ![ScreenShot](https://raw.github.com/pau87x/Pines/master/screenshot.png)